-- Disclose if they represent family members who own or are about to buy real estate, or if they themselves are a principal in a real estate transaction, that they are licensed to sell real estate.
+- Disclose if they represent family members who own or are about to buy real estate, or if they themselves are a principal in a real estate transaction.

 - Avoid providing professional services in a transaction where the agent has a present or contemplated interest without disclosing that interest.

-- Not collect any commissions without the seller's knowledge nor accept fees from a third party without the seller's express consent.
+- Do not collect any commissions without the seller's knowledge, nor accept fees from a third party without the seller's express consent.

 - Refuse fees from more than one party without all parties' informed consent.

-- Not co-mingle client funds with the agent's own.
+- Do not comingle client funds with the agent's own money.

-- Attempt to ensure that all written documents are easy to understand and will give everybody a copy of what they sign.
+- Attempt to ensure that all written documents are easy to understand and give everyone a copy of anything they sign.

-- Not discriminate in any fashion for any reason on the basis of race, color, religion, sex, handicap, familial status, sexual orientation, gender identity or national origin.
+- Do not discriminate in any fashion or for any reason on the basis of race, color, religion, sex, handicap, familial status, sexual orientation, gender identity, or national origin.

-- Be competent, to conform to standards of practice and to refuse to provide services for which they are unqualified.
+- Be competent to conform to standards of practice and refuse to provide services for which they are unqualified.

 - Engage in truth in advertising and marketing.

-- Not practice law unless the agent is a lawyer.
+- Do not practice law unless the agent is also a lawyer.

-- Cooperate if charges are brought against them and present all evidence requested.
+- Cooperate if charges are brought against them and present all evidence as requested.

-- Not solicit another REALTOR'S® client nor interfere in a contractual relationship.
+- Do not solicit another Realtor's® client, nor interfere in a contractual relationship.

-- Submit to arbitration to settle matters and not seek legal remedies in the judicial system.
+- Submit matters to arbitration for settlement and not seek legal remedies in the judicial system.

-The National Association of REALTORS® was founded in 1908 and its members number more than one million.
-If an agent is not a member, often it's because they don't do enough business to justify the expense of membership.
+The National Association of Realtors® was founded in 1908 and its members number more than 1.4 million as of 2019.
+If an agent isn't a member, it's often because they don't do enough business to justify the expense of membership.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Realtor® and a Broker-Associate at Lyon Real Estate in Sacramento, California.